Battle of Baisi

 The Battle of Baisi (柏肆之戰 (柏肆之战, Bǎisì zhī zhàn)) was fought in late March 397 during the Northern Wei invasion of Later Yan during the Sixteen Kingdoms period of China.
-The battle concluded in victory for Wei and was a turning point in their campaign, as a large portion of the main Yan army was destroyed and rebellions began to spring up in Yan which forced the emperor, Murong Bao to abandon the Central Plains for the northeast.
+The battle concluded in victory for Wei and was a turning point in their campaign, as a large portion of the main Yan forces was destroyed, causing rebellions to spring up against the Yan.
+The Yan emperor, Murong Bao was eventually forced to flee to the Liao River Basin in the northeast, allowing the Wei to take control over the Central Plains.

 Background

 After the disastrous Battle of Canhe Slope in 395, the Emperor of Later Yan, Murong Chui, launched another punitive expedition against the Northern Wei in April 396.
 Despite early success, he died of natural causes during the campaign in June, prompting the Yan army to withdraw.
 That same month at the Yan capital, Zhongshan (中山, in modern Baoding, Hebei), his crown prince, Murong Bao was ascended the throne, but his rule quickly proved unpopular among his subjects; he began a succession crisis by giving the role of crown prince to his younger son rather than his eldest son, Murong Hui, and his attempt at rectifying the household registry was negatively received by the nobility and common people.

 In the following months, Murong Bao's brother, Murong Nong was transferred to guard Bing province.
 The region was suffering from a famine, as the grain stores were short on supply and there was a severe winter drought.
 Nong also had the various tribes in Bing placed under the command of his own generals, further deepening the resentment of the local populace towards the Yan administration.
 Thus, they secretly invited the Northern Wei to claim their territory.